(105 ILCS 5/18-12)

 and shall be

-certified and filed with the regional superintendent by June 21
+certified and filed with the State Superintendent of Education by June 21

 school calendar end date before June 15 or within 2 weeks following the

-official school calendar end date for districts with a school year end date
+official school calendar end date for districts, regional offices of education, laboratory schools, or State-authorized charter schools with a school year end date

 so file by these deadlines constitutes a forfeiture of the right